 Howard County Public School System Policy 8020, Grading and Reporting Middle and High School, governs procedures related to students who withdraw from courses or change levels of a course.
-W (withdrawal) code indicates that a student withdrew from a course after the designated date for withdrawal (20 school days from the start of the course).
+W (withdrawal) code indicates that a student withdrew from a course after the designated date for withdrawal (24 school days from the start of a full year course or 16 days from the start of a semester course).
 No credit shall be received by students who withdraw.

 - a.
 If a student transfers between levels of the same course, a W code will not be assigned.
 The grade the student earned in the original course will be averaged into the new course.
 The new teacher may require make-up work. - b.
 If a student transfers to a different course prior to the designated date for withdrawal, a W code will not be assigned.
 The student will not be required to make up work in the new course if the schedule change is made prior to the W date, if make-up work for the new course can be averaged into the first marking period grade. - c.
 If a student withdraws from a course and transfers to a different course after the designated date for withdrawal, a code of W will be assigned in the withdrawn class and no credit will be awarded.
 The schedule change form will be placed in the student's cumulative record.
 The teacher of the new course may recommend work for the student in order to gain missing content, and it will be the teacher's decision if it will be included in the student's grade.
 The principal may permit a student to earn credit in the new course until the mid-point of the course (i.e., end of second marking period for 1.0 credit or more courses; mid-term assessment for 0.50 credit courses). - d.
-Level changes will only be permitted until the mid-point of the course (i.e., end of second marking period for 1.0 credit courses; mid-term assessment for 0.50 credit courses.)
+Level changes will only be permitted until the mid-point of the course (i.e., end of second marking period for 1.0 credit courses; mid-term assessment for 0.50 credit course.) - e.
+If a student has two or more N/As in the same course, the student will not be awarded credit unless make-up work for the purposes of gaining critical content will be given and graded to replace at least one of the quarters with the N/A grade.